Giants and ogres are central archetypes in the fairytale cast. Though similar, they’re not exactly the same.

 GIANTS AND OGRES: THE DIFFERENCE

-Ogre stories are related to the Oedipal plot, about the battle of power between fathers and sons.
+Ogre stories are related to the Oedipal plot, about the big struggle of power between fathers and sons.

 A BRIEF HISTORY OF GIANTS IN STORYTELLING